CAPSTONE-PL55/DeltaControlSensorVR/README.md

 The dashboard contains two sections, sending voice commands (control pannel) and toggling sensor data.

 ### Control Pannel
+The control pannel contains a list of voice commands that can be sent to a sensor.
+Each command contains a drop down to select the sensor and a play button to send the command.
+The drop down is currently hard coded to send to sensor 1, sensor 2, or all.
+These drop down options can be dynamically assigned by editing it in Scripts/Dashboard/PlayMessages.cs before or after the event listener is added.
+When pressing the play button, it will send the command using a MQTT connection and the play icon becomes a reload icon indefinetly unless the drop down value changes.

 ### Toggling sensor data
 The section contains checkmarks to indicate which sensor visualizations are active.
 They can each be independtly selected to turn on/off.
 The all option will select all if checked and of all options are selected, toggling it off will turn off all visualization.